 Mergers and monopolization

-Our professionals have extensive experience examining mergers and acquisitions in the healthcare industry.
-We regularly provide antitrust analysis and testimony on matters involving payors and providers on behalf of providers, insurance companies, interested third parties, and enforcement agencies.
-Our experts consult on issues such as market definition, hospital market power, and pricing.
+Our professionals have extensive experience examining mergers and acquisitions in the healthcare and life sciences industries.
+We regularly provide antitrust analysis and testimony on matters involving payors, providers, and manufacturers.
+Our experts consult on issues such as market definition, hospital market power, pharmaceuticals and medical devices markets, and pricing.
 We have quantified the competitive effects of hospital, health plan, pharmaceutical, and physician group mergers.

 - In Federal Trade Commission v.
 St. Luke’s Health System, Ltd., supported the expert work of Professor David Dranove on behalf of the FTC and the State of Idaho.
 The agency, along with Idaho Attorney General and rival hospitals, challenged the acquisition of Saltzer Medical Group by St. Luke’s Health System.
 Provided economic analysis support on issues of market definition, competitive effects, and efficiencies.
 Judge B. Lynn Winmill, of the US District Court in the District of Idaho, ordered St. Luke’s to divest Saltzer Medical Group.
 See the press release.

 - Provided detailed analysis on behalf of McKesson Corporation in connection with its $2.1 billion acquisition of PSS World Medical Inc. The analysis, which was presented to the FTC, showed that the proposed merger of the two medical and surgical supplies distributors was unlikely to lead to any anticompetitive effects.
 After McKesson pulled and re-filed its HSR filing, the FTC granted early termination of the waiting period and approved the merger without issuing a second request for additional information to the parties.
 See the press release.